This graphic illustrates the six key factors that drive pesticide dietary exposure.

-Historically, excessive dietary exposure and risk has been the predominant reason why thehas taken action to reduce the use of an already-registered pesticide.
-Likewise, the data required and depth of analysis conducted by is far greater in the case of food use pesticides known to result in human exposures via residues in food.
+Historically, excessive dietary exposure and risk has been the predominant reason why the EPA has taken action to reduce the use of an already-registered pesticide.
+Likewise, the data required and depth of analysis conducted by EPA is far greater in the case of food use pesticides known to result in human exposures via residues in food.

 Human Health Impacts

-Common levels of exposure to certaincan reduce a child’s IQ by 4 to 7 points, a reduction comparable to that triggered by lead exposure levels common during most of the post-WWII period, until major steps were taken nation-wide to remove lead from gasoline and paint.
+Common levels of exposure to certain organophosphate insecticides can reduce a child’s IQ by 4 to 7 points, a reduction comparable to that triggered by lead exposure levels common during most of the post-WWII period, until major steps were taken nation-wide to remove lead from gasoline and paint.

-A growing body of evidence links prenatal and early-life pesticide exposures to heightened risk of autism, ADHD, asthma, food allergies, and overweight.
+A growing body of evidence links prenatal and early-life pesticide exposures to heightened risk of autism, ADHD, asthma, food allergies, diabetes and obesity.
 The U.S. President’s Cancer Panel has suggested avoiding food grown with pesticides to decrease the risk of environmentally-induced cancers.